PrincipiaCodeArts/principia-code/README.md

-# Software-cad
+# AlienCode
-The Software CAD is an initiative that I took to improve software engineering.
+The AlienCode is an initiative that I took to improve software engineering.
 I want, with this ecosystem, to empower the scientists and the engineers to make them able to look at the field in a more rigorous way, with real metrics.